jasonumiker/docker-kube-intro-workshop/README-SharedAccount.md

 1. Finally we'll try mouting some files from the host into the container rather than embedding them in the image.
 Run `docker run -d -p 8080:80 -v /home/ec2-user/environment/docker-kube-intro-workshop/index.html:/usr/share/nginx/html/index.html:ro --name nginx nginx:latest`
 1. Do a `curl http://localhost:8080`.
 Note that even though this is the upstream nginx image from Docker Hub our content is there.
 1. Edit the index.html file (using nano not vi - not sure why that doesn't work) and add some more things.
+1. Do a `docker stop nginx` and then a `docker start nginx` to restart the container.
+It'll remember all the command-line options we ran it with.
-1. Do another `curl http://localhost:8080` and note the immediate changes.
+1. Do another `curl http://localhost:8080` and note the changes.
 1. Run `docker stop nginx` and `docker rm nginx` to stop and remove our last container.

 ### Kubernetes Basics